-Tooth Extraction in King West (Toronto), Burlington and St. Catharines!
+Tooth Extraction in Hamilton (Jackson Square), Burlington and St. Catharines!

 Taking care of your teeth should be a high priority of yours.
 Do not wait until it starts to hurt.
 If you’re having problems with a tooth, emergency services are offered at any Martindale Dental Clinic in the GTA and Niagara Region.

 There are many different reasons why you might need a tooth extraction, and by coming to our office, we can take a look and determine if action is required.
 Sometimes you’ll need a tooth extraction if the teeth are severely decayed or if there is an advanced periodontal disease.
 Broken teeth can be an issue as well and might need to be extracted if they cannot be repaired.
 Other factors such as position in the mouth, impacted teeth, or preparation for orthodontic treatment might also be reasons for a tooth extraction.